Syndicate (2012 video game): Development and release

-Because the new game is set within a well-established franchise, Starbreeze tried to retain the essence of the world and rebuild these elements.
-The game's story was written by British science-fiction writer Richard K Morgan, whom the team approached after they read his book Altered Carbon.
-Syndicate was Morgan's second video-game script after 2011's Crysis 2; he used the original game for reference and included elements that those who had played it would immediately recognize.
+Since the new game is set within a well-established franchise, Starbreeze tried to retain the essence of the world and rebuild these elements.
+The story was written by British science-fiction writer Richard K Morgan, whom the team approached after they read his book Altered Carbon.
+Syndicate was Morgan's second video game script after 2011's Crysis 2.
+He used the original game for reference and included elements that those who had played it would immediately recognize.
 He preserved the original's dystopian setting and theme, and hoped to use these elements to build a powerful story.
-Morgan traveled to Sweden to meet Starbreeze's game designers to ensure the game's story would not contradict its overall design.
+Morgan traveled to Sweden to meet Starbreeze's game designers to ensure the story would not contradict its overall design.

-The screenshot shows the art direction of the game's upper zone, which was inspired by a number of futuristic films.
+The screenshot shows the art direction of the upper zone, which was inspired by a number of futuristic films.

 The team's goal was to make the game different from contemporaneous first-person shooters.
 The team ensured the game had its own style that would differentiate itself from other games.
 This was achieved by using a "split-world aspect", which divided the game's into two areas, each with a different artstyle.
-The team added details and aesthetics to the game's three syndicates in the upper zone so they would easily be recognized and be different from each another.
+The team added details and aesthetics to the three syndicates in the upper zone so they would easily be recognized and be different from each another.
 "The Downzone", where non-implanted poor people live, has a different design from the three syndicates.
 The team took ideas for this area from Mirror's Edge.
 Both sides were inspired by futuristic films such as Blade Runner, Minority Report and Gattaca.
 In addition, the split-world concept applies to the gameplay.
 The Downzone enemies tend to be more aggressive and anti-agents, and some gameplay segments such as the breaching system are inapplicable in such areas.
 (Note: The enemies in the Downzone area do not have chips implanted in their heads.
 Therefore, the system is inapplicable.)